callbacked/g1-sample/README.md

 **BIG GIANT DISCLAIMER:** I am not an iOS dev, this is my first time working with Swift because I wanted to use the speech recognition api, so fair warning to anyone who wants to see and modify the awful code I wrote with some assistance from AI.

 This project was more to see how much of the glasses functionality can be implemented without an SDK.
 Not a polished app by any means.
+This is a proof of concept if anything -- expect bugs.